ASU's front yard with Tempe Town Lake, Mill Avenue nightlife, and light rail connectivity.

 The buyer profile in Tempe Downtown leans toward young families purchasing their first or second home, military personnel stationed at nearby installations, and investors recognizing the rental demand in the area.
 The combination of newer construction, community amenities, and competitive pricing creates strong demand among these groups.
 What seals the deal for most buyers is the proximity to Tempe Town Lake and Mill Avenue District, which add daily-life value that is difficult to replicate elsewhere.

-Tempe Downtown's $380K median represents a 14% below the broader Tempe market ($440K).
-At $200 per square foot versus Tempe's $200 average, Tempe Downtown offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 24 days, fast enough that properties priced correctly rarely survive a full weekend on market.
+Tempe Downtown's $380K median represents a 22% below the broader Tempe market ($488K).
+Tempe Downtown offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Tempe Downtown and across Tempe's 3 neighborhoods, sees a pattern here that raw median numbers miss: at this price point, Tempe Downtown competes for the same buyer pool as three or four nearby neighborhoods.
-The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards in Tempe Downtown move weeks faster than comparable properties that need work.
+A pattern Incyte Realty's experience across Tempe's 3 neighborhoods keeps surfacing, and one that raw median numbers miss: at this price point, Tempe Downtown competes for the same buyer pool as several nearby neighborhoods.
+The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards tend to draw offers faster than comparable properties that need work.

-This guide draws on ARMLS market data, local reporting, and Venture REI's direct experience across Tempe Downtown.
+This guide draws on published market data, local reporting, and Incyte Realty's direct experience across Tempe Downtown.
 Frank Vazquez has personally closed over 2,400 transactions in the Valley and is available for honest conversations about the market here.

 Questions about buying or selling in Tempe Downtown?
-Frank Vazquez at Venture REI: straightforward answers, no strings attached.
+Frank Vazquez at Incyte Realty: straightforward answers, no strings attached.